osama96gh/Easy-Diagram-AI/frontend/specification.md

 ### 4.1 User Interface Components

-1. **Code Editor Panel**: A text area where users can write mermaid syntax
+1. **Code Editor Panel**: A text area where users can write mermaid syntax (left panel)
-   - Syntax highlighting is not required but could be added if time permits
    - Should have sufficient height to accommodate complex diagrams
    - Includes a simple toolbar with common actions (clear, copy)

-2. **Diagram Rendering Panel**: The area where the rendered diagram is displayed
+2. **Diagram Rendering Panel**: The area where the rendered diagram is displayed (right panel, largest section)
    - Updates in real-time as the code is changed
    - Displays error messages if the mermaid syntax is invalid
    - Resizes the diagram appropriately to fit the panel

-3. **AI Assistant Panel**: A new area for AI interaction
+3. **Chat Box**: A simple input area for AI interaction (bottom panel)
-   - Includes a text input field for natural language requests
+   - Includes a text input field for natural language commands
-   - Includes a submit button to send requests to the backend
+   - Includes a submit button to send commands to the backend
    - Displays loading indicator during API calls
    - Shows error messages if the API processing fails
-   - May include example prompts or suggestions

 ### 4.2 JavaScript Components